netdata/netdata/health/notifications/pagerduty/README.md

 learn_autogeneration_metadata: "{'part_of_cloud': False, 'part_of_agent': True}"
 -->

-# Send alert notifications to PagerDuty
+# PagerDuty agent alert notifications

 [PagerDuty](https://www.pagerduty.com/company/) is an enterprise incident resolution service that integrates with ITOps and DevOps monitoring stacks to improve operational reliability and agility.
 From enriching and aggregating events to